edjuraskovic/strapi-nextjs-blog-starter/README.md

 The extended starter includes:
 - Cloudinary provider allowing you to upload the media content in Cloudinary https://cloudinary.com
+- tailwindcss
 - articles pagination + React infinite scroll
-- tailwindcss

 It is bootstrapped with MongoDB / locally or connecting to Atlas Mongo DB https://www.mongodb.com

-U+26A0 only works for Strapi v3 (native support for MongoDB is discontinued after v3) U+26A0
+:warning: only works for Strapi v3 (native support for MongoDB is discontinued after v3) :warning:

 Uses yarn to install the project dependencies